Questions

 A lower power factor causes a higher current flow for a given load.
 As the line current increases, the voltage drop in the conductor increases, resulting in a lower voltage at the equipment.
 With an improved power factor, the voltage drop in the conductor is reduced, improving the voltage at the equipment.

-READ ALSO: What is cheaper aluminium or iron?
+READ ALSO: What is a full semi-automatic?

 Where is voltage drop in the NEC?